i-doit/knowledge-base/docs/en/system-administration/hotfixes/index.md

 ## About

+!!! success "Hotfixes for version **31**"

-Hotfixes fix a certain error and are usually provided as a ZIP file.
-The ZIP file is unpacked in the i-doit installation directory.
-Confirm the question whether you want to overwrite files during unpacking (**Y** key for "yes" or **A** key for "all").
-Here you can find an example:
+Hotfixes eliminate a specific error and are usually made available as a ZIP file.
+The ZIP file is unpacked in the **installation directory** of i-doit.
+The query as to whether files should be overwritten when unpacking must be confirmed.

+If a hotfix is required to update an older version, this can be found in the [Hotfix archive](hotfix-archive/index.md).

+As these are hotfixes, we recommend that you only install them if they are necessary for the proper operation of your installation or if you are requested to do so by support.
+Please ensure that a [backup of i-doit](../../maintenance-and-operation/backup-and-recovery/index.md) has been created before using these hotfixes.

+If you contact support after using the hotfixes, please add the reference to their use.

+!!! attention "Declaration of consent"
+    By downloading a hotfix you declare that you have read and understood the above mentioned notes completely.

+### Example GNU/Linux

 ```shell
 sudo cp i-doit_<version>_hotfix_<description>_<ticket>_<commit>.zip /var/www/html/i-doit/